PrystaikoVolodymyr/users_test_task/README.md

 # Users Application

-This Node.js application uses RestFull, Node.js, Express, Jest.
+This Node.js application used RestFull, Node.js, Express, Jest.
+All users information will be in srs/data/users.json

 ## Prerequisites